CSB5/driver_evaluation/README.md

 - **Sample-specific_score:**	   In case of methods providing patient specific predictions, list of score/p-value predicted for the mutation on that patient separated by ';' otherwise keep empty

+# Dependencies

+The Perl module 'Config::Simple is required.
+The steps needed to install this module can be found [here](http://www.livejournal.com/doc/server/lj.install.perl_setup.modules.html).

 # How to evaluate your methods